Nabokov and Trilling (September 2014 and June 2023)

 I want to correct, and apologise for, my impetuous statement, below (3 September 2014) about Nabokovs response to Trilling in the 1958 film of their discussion about Lolita.

-My present position (21 June 2023) is that, on studying the film again, I was profoundly relieved to see that I was quite wrong to claim that Nabokov succumbed to Trillings seduction.
+On studying the film again (21 June 2023), I see that I was wrong to claim that Nabokov succumbed to Trillings seduction.
 He was polite, but firm, in contradicting him.

 The situation was as follows.